Drug Offences Lawyers

 If your case progresses to court, the prosecution will have to prove beyond reasonable doubt that an offence occurred.
-What constitutes an offence depends on what you have been charged with and the likelihood of you going to jail varies broadly depending on what you have been charged with.
+Whether or not you are likely to go to jail depends on the seriousness of the offence with which you have been charged.

 You have a voice.